Solomon's Temple: Transfer of the Ark of the Covenant

-According to biblical narrative, the purpose of Solomon’s Temple was to store the Ark of the Covenant. and record that in the seventh month of the year, at the feast of Tabernacles, the priests and the Levites brought the Ark of the Covenant from the City of David.
+According to biblical narrative, the purpose of Solomon’s Temple was as a House of God, a site in which God shall dwell (Deuteronomy 12:5) and record that in the seventh month of the year, during the Feast of Tabernacles, the priests and the Levites brought the Ark of the Covenant, which contained the Ten Commandments, from the City of David.
 Within the temple, the Ark was placed inside the Holy of Holies.